The National Register recognizes places that matter to Americans.

 2. Coordinate with the local historic preservation commission in your area, if one is present.

 3. Next, research and document the property.
 You can hire a private research consultant to do the research and/or nomination for you—this is recommended.
-(See Historical Research Consultants in our Utah Preservation Contractor Directory.)
+(See Consultants in the Utah Preservation Directory.)

 4. Submit current photos of the property with your early research results for a preliminary review.

 5. Using the results of your research and suggestions from the preliminary review, prepare a National Register nomination form.

 6. The Board of State History will review the nomination.

 7. If approved, the National Park Service will conduct a final review.

 Click here for more How to List Your Propery information or see our Guide to Preparing National Register Nominations (PDF file).